-Our capital requirements for 2022 will depend on numerous factors, including the success of our commercialization efforts and of our research and development, the resources we devote to develop and support our technologies and our success in pursuing strategic licensing and funded product development relationships with external partners.
+Our capital requirements for the remainder of 2022 and through the first half of 2023 will depend on numerous factors, including the success of our commercialization efforts and of our research and development, the resources we devote to develop and support our product candidate and our success in pursuing strategic licensing and funded product development relationships with external partners.
 Subject to our ability to raise additional capital including through possible joint ventures and/or partnerships, we expect to incur substantial expenditures to further commercialize or develop our technologies including continued increases in costs related to research, nonclinical testing and clinical trials, as well as costs associated with our capital raising efforts and being a public company.
 We will require substantial funds to conduct research and development and nonclinical and Phase 1 and Phase 2 clinical testing of our licensed, patented technologies and to develop sublicensing relationships for the Phase 2 and 3 clinical testing and manufacture and marketing of any products that are approved for commercial sale.
 Our plans include seeking both equity and debt financing, alliances or other partnership agreements with entities interested in our technologies, or other business transactions that would generate sufficient resources to ensure continuation of our operations and research and development programs.

 Our current available cash and cash equivalents, provide us with limited liquidity.
-We believe our existing cash and cash will allow us to fund our operating plan through the fourth quarter of 2022.
-We expect to continue to seek additional funding for our operations.
+We believe our existing cash and cash will allow us to fund our operating plan through the first quarter of 2023.
+We expect to manage the timing of our development expenditures and to continue to seek additional funding for our operations.
 Any such required additional capital may not be available on reasonable terms, if at all.
 If we were unable to obtain additional financing, we may be required to reduce the scope of, delay or eliminate some or all of our planned clinical testing, research and development and commercialization activities, which could harm our business.
 The sale of additional equity or debt securities may result in additional dilution to our shareholders.
 If we raise additional funds through the issuance of debt securities or preferred stock, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
 We also will require additional capital beyond our currently forecasted amounts.